milangru/Shipped-Order-Tracking-for-WooCommerc/readme.txt

 2. Activate the plugin through the "Plugins" menu in WordPress
 3. Go to a WooCommerce order, add tracking number and provider, then mark it as "Shipped"

+Configure Tracking Providers:
+        Navigate to WooCommerce > Settings > Emails.
+        Locate the settings for the Shipped Order email and configure tracking providers under the Tracking Providers section.

 == Frequently Asked Questions ==

 = Does this plugin support all shipping providers? =